TomD0wning/DataStructuresAndAlgorithms/Searching.md

 77|0
 31|9

-Once the hash values have been computedm each item can be instered into the hash table at the designated position, shown in the table above.
+Once the hash values have been computed each item can be inserted into the hash table at the designated position, shown in the table above.
 The amount of occupied slots is known as the **load factor** , denoted by _```λ = numberofitem/tablesize```_.

 | 0 | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10 |
 |:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|